haragam22/devlens/technical.md

 **4. Terminal Output Feedback Loop**
 * **Technical Implementation:** A `POST /api/v1/chatbot` update endpoint receives raw terminal output (e.g., `ModuleNotFoundError`).
 The agent, knowing the exact mission context, replies specifically to debug the system log rather than treating it as a standard user chat message.

+## ---

+**Phase 8: The "Personalization & Feasibility" Layer**

+**1. The "Gatekeeper" (Repo Health Audit)**
+* **Technical Implementation:** A pre-ingestion check (`GET /api/v1/gatekeeper?url=...`).
+It uses the GitHub REST API to assess standard liveness parameters (last commit > 1 year), competition (open PRs > 50), and complexity (checking `package.json` or `requirements.txt` sizes).
+The frontend blocks ingestion for "dead" or "expert" repos without explicit user override.

+**2. The User Context Engine**
+* **Technical Implementation:** Instead of a complex user database, DevLens maintains a stateless backend.
+The frontend (`frontend.md`) captures User Level, Language, and Goal inside Zustand.
+This JSON `user_profile` object is passed as a header in every request.
+The RAG_Orchestrator dynamically injects this into the system prompt to explicitly shift tone (e.g., using simpler analogies for Students).

+**3. Anti-Gravity Handover**
+* **Technical Implementation:** The Setup Generator detects the specific package manager to generate aggressive, high-context, 1-click terminal blocks (e.g., chaining `git clone`, `poetry install`, and `git checkout -b`).
+An LLM validation step explicitly prefixes the string with safety warnings ("Verify node v18+ is installed").